Crime in China: Murder

 In 2011, the reported murder rate in China was 1.0 per 100,000 people, with 13,410 murders.
 The murder rate in 2018 was 0.5.
 The reported murder rates have been criticized for under-reporting unsolved murders due to police salaries being based on the rate of solved cases.

 Corruption

-The PRC is a one-party state ruled by the Chinese Communist Party.
-Corruption exists in China, and the resulting costs to the economy are significant.
+Corruption exists in China.
 Between 1978 and 2003, an estimated $50 billion was smuggled out of the country by corrupt officials.

 Human trafficking

 There are instances of human trafficking reported in China for various purposes.
 The majority of trafficking in PRC is internal, and this domestic trafficking is the most significant human trafficking problem in the country.

 Domestic and transnational criminal organizations carry out sex trafficking in China.
 Women are lured through false promises of legitimate employment into commercial sexual exploitation in Taiwan, Thailand, Malaysia, Pakistan, and Japan.
 Chinese men are smuggled to countries throughout the world for exploitative labor.
 Women and children are trafficked into PRC from Mongolia, Burma, North Korea, Russia, and Vietnam for forced labor and sexual slavery.